osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ![AADL Package Wizard](images/OSATEUserGuide/AadlPackageWizard.png)
 3. Enter`aadlmodel` for the package name and click on `Finish`.

-OSATE creates the file `aadlmodel.aadl` in the project, populates it with a skeleton package declaratoin, and opens it in the AADL text editor:
+OSATE creates the file `aadlmodel.aadl` in the project, populates it with a skeleton package declaration, and opens it in the AADL text editor:

 ![New Empty Package](images/OSATEUserGuide/EmptyPackage.png)